streamnative/terraform-provider-streamnative/docs/resources/cloud_environment.md

 ### Optional

 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
-- `wait_for_completion` (Boolean) If true, will block until the status of CloudEnvironment has a Ready condition
+- `wait_for_completion` (Boolean) If true, will block until the status of resource has a Ready condition

 ### Read-Only